hplp/Insider/README.md

 ### The Syntax of Device Code

-You should strictly observe the syntax in Insider when writing device code.
+The device code in Insider is compatible with Xilinx Vivado HLS (since our backend is built on Xilinx tools).
+However, you should strictly observe the syntax in Insider when writing device code.
 We provide six applications in the respository, whose source code are located at apps folder.
 Their device code are located at `apps/device`.
 You can refer to their code to learn the syntax.

 The hierarchy of device code (for example, the `grep` application) should be structured like this:
 ```